Interfacial Processes and Thermodynamics

 - Interfacial processes that are supplemented by weak interactions.

 The program also supports complex simulations of molecular systems at interfaces, with these simulations preferably done in conjunction with experimental comparisons:

 - New theories and complex simulation approaches for determining the transport and thermodynamic properties of fluid mixtures in biological and other fluids.

 - Complex molecular interactions at either the interfaces, in membranes, or in a nano-environment.

-Projects are coordinated and jointly supported with other NSF programs, both inside and outside the CBET Division.
-For example, the program participates in all nano- and cyber-technology activities, encourages support of undergraduates, industry/university (GOALI), and international collaboration.
 The IPT program is also interested in developing special materials used in developing new Biosensing Systems and Technologies.
-In this regard, the Interfacial Processing and Thermodynamics program and the Nano-Biosensing program may jointly support novel projects related to surface functionalization at the molecular level.
+In this regard, the IPT program and the Nano-Biosensing program may jointly support novel projects related to surface functionalization at the molecular level.

 Innovative proposals outside of these specific interest areas can be considered.
 However, the PI should contact the Program Director, prior to submission, to avoid the possibility of the proposal being returned without review.